aprakas2/spanqit/README.md

 construct.prefix(ex).construct(personWroteBook).where(personAuthoredBook);
 ```
 ### Elements
 Most elements of a query are created by the static `Spanqit` class.
+Exceptions are graph patterns and query constraints.
 ```
 Variable price = Spanqit.var("price");
 System.out.println(price.getQueryString());